|

 Wysong Pet Inoculant.
 This is magic stuff for intestinal problems.
 An orally dosed concentration of probiotic cultures and immunoglobulins, the probiotic cultures enhance healthy intestinal activity as well as combat and inhibit pathogenic E. coli bacteria.
 Each cc contains 200 million CFU of four bacterial species.
 Pet Inoculant is designed to be used in conjunction with antibiotic therapy and during any stressful condition.

-For vomiting, mix some Aloe Vera Juice (without Sodium Benzoate), liquid chlorophyll and filtered water, this is Marilyn's Magic Green Juice.
+For vomiting, try some Aloe Vera Juice (without Sodium Benzoate), liquid chlorophyll and filtered water.
 Give it with a feeding syringe or dropper for digestive upsets, both stomach and intestinal.

 Cats in the wild get water from their prey, but when they eat dry food, they metabolize food differently, and then they don’t drink enough water.
-We’ve found that FreshFlow water fountains encourage a lot of water drinking at our house.
+We’ve found that FreshFlow water fountains encourage drinking water.
+It is very important to provide spring water or filtered water -- not tap water.

-We vaccinate our kittens against upper respiratory viruses at nine and twelve weeks.
+We vaccinate our kittens against upper respiratory viruses at nine and twelve weeks and they need one more one year after their last kitten vaccination.

-Most veterinarian schools now recognize that one vaccination provides lifetime immunity and many veterinarians agree that over-vaccinating our cats assaults their natural immune system, making it unable to deal with viruses and environmental toxins.
+Most veterinarian schools now recognize that one "booster" vaccination one year after their last kitten vaccination provides lifetime immunity, and many veterinarians agree that over-vaccinating our cats assaults their natural immune system, making it unable to deal with viruses and environmental toxins.

 As for rabies vaccinations, the American Association of Feline Practitioners and the Academy of Feline Medicine recommends that you only vaccinate to the minimum legal mandates required by state and local legislation.
 We agree with this.
 If you feel you must vaccinate against rabies, please give the rabies vaccination at a separate time from other vaccinations.
 We give a rabies vaccination to cats that will go to cat shows or to another cattery for breeding.
 We wait until they're a year old and make sure the vet notes that as a 3-year rabies vaccination.
 They're old enough at that age that the immunization will hold and they don't need it again.